mfend/tsne-grid/README.md

 #### Outputs
 * Will create a Python pickle (.pkl) file containing the cluster data
-* If run interactively (as suggested above), will display a plot of six data points.
+* If run interactively (as suggested above), will display a plot of clusters.

 ### Implementation details
 VGG16 (without fc layers on top) is used to generate high dimensional feature representations of images.
 2D representaions of these features are formed using scikit-learn's t-SNE implementation.
 These 2D representations are converted into a square grid using [Jonker-Volgenant](https://blog.sourced.tech/post/lapjv/) algorithm.